• Skip to primary navigation

 This is how the Hulk works out before turning into a green raging machine.

-Ferrigno’s story begins when he builds his body at age 13 to resemble his comic book hero, the Hulk.
+Ferrigno’s story begins when he started to build his body at age 13 to resemble his comic book hero, the Hulk.
 Before this, he excelled in sports despite losing 80% of his hearing to an ear infection as a child and getting bullied.
 He’s an inspiration because seven years after training, he entered and won his first competition, going home with gold from the 1971 WBBG Pro Mr. America.

 Things came full circle for Ferrigno at the 1975 Mr. Olympia competition.
 Even though he came third in his category, the producers of The Incredible Hulk noticed and cast him in the series, the show became a hit, and Lou Ferrigno received the moniker “Incredible Hulk.”
 Ferrigno says: